 Anatomy and Physiology II is the second part of a two-course sequence.
 It is a study of the structure and function of the human body including the following systems: endocrine, cardiovascular, immune, lymphatic, respiratory, digestive (including nutrition), urinary (including fluid and electrolyte balance), and reproductive (including human development and genetics).
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
 Prerequisite: BIOL 2401 with a grade of C or better.
-Semester Hours 4(3 lec/3 lab)
+Semester Hours 4(3 leb/3 lab)

-EMSP 2268 Field Internship
+EMSP 2268 Practicum/Field Experience

-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
-Direct Supervision is provided by the clinical professional.
+Practical, general EMS workplace training supported by an individualized learning plan developed by the employer, college and student.
 Prerequisites: Must have current EMT certification.
 Successful completion of BIOL 2404, HPRS 1206, EMSP 1438, EMSP 1456, EMSP 2137, EMSP 1455, EMSP 1161, EMSP 2434, EMSP 2348, EMSP 2164, and EMSP 2162.
 Semester Hours 2 (14 clinical hrs/wk)